SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 -------------

 To interact with data it must be activated.
-This is accomplished by checking the box next to the data label.
+This is accomplished by checking the box next to the file name in the *Data Explorer*.
 A green tick will appear.

-Unchecking/unticking the box deactivates a data set.
+Unchecking/unticking a box deactivates that data set.

-There is also a combo box labeled *Selection Options* from which you can activate or deactivate multiple data sets.
+There is also a combo box labeled *Selection Options* from which you can activate or deactivate multiple data sets in one go.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ